 Obtaining a Paper Copy of the Proxy Materials.
 If you received a notice regarding the internet availability of the proxy materials, you will find instructions about how to obtain a paper copy of the proxy materials and the Annual Report to Shareholders in your notice.
-If you received an e-mail notification as to the availability of the proxy materials, you will find instructions about how to obtain a paper copy of the proxy materials and the Annual Report to Shareholders as part of that e-mail notification.
-We will mail a paper copy of the proxy materials and the Annual Report to Shareholders as part of that e-mail notification.
+If you received an e-mail notification as to the availability of the proxy materials, you will find instructions about how to obtain a paper copy of the proxy materials and the Annual Report to Shareholders and the Annual Report to Shareholders as part of that e-mail notification.
 We will mail a paper copy of the proxy materials and the Annual Report to Shareholders to whom we do not send a notice of availability or an e-mail notification regarding the internet availability of the proxy materials.